Bill C-37: An Act to amend the Citizenship Act

-This new rule cutting off citizenship after one generation born abroad is only applicable to people born after the rule comes into effect.
+This new rule cutting off citizenship after one generation born abroad is only applicable to people who are not already citizens.
 People born before the rule comes into effect and who are second- or subsequent generation Canadians born abroad retain their existing Canadian citizenship (new section 3(4)).
 In fact, their position is improved under Bill C-37 as they are no longer subject to the requirement to register and retain their citizenship by age 28.
 However, Bill C-37 provides no relief for those people who are the second or subsequent generation born abroad since 14 February 1977 and who have lost their citizenship because they failed to register and retain it before reaching age 28.

 Cutting off citizenship by descent after the first generation of Canadians born abroad, as described above, will result in some offspring of Canadians born abroad in the future being stateless.
 Bill C-37 provides limited relief for some of these people (new sections 5(5) and (6)).
 It provides for a mandatory grant of citizenship to a person who was born outside Canada after the provision comes into force and to a parent who was Canadian at the time of the person’s birth if, at the time the person applies for Canadian citizenship, the person:

 - has resided in Canada for at least three years during the four years immediately before the date of the application for citizenship;